-Beneficence in nursing, or doing what’s best for the patient, may potentially conflict with the principle of autonomy, which upholds the patient's right to make decisions about their own care.
+Beneficence, or doing what’s best for the patient, may potentially conflict with the principle of autonomy in nursing, which upholds the patient's right to make decisions about their own care.

 When these principles conflict with each other, nurses must use clinical judgment to determine what is in the best interests of the patient.
 In each case, the nurse must act in a manner that promotes respect for human dignity and upholds the patient's rights.

 Beneficence is one of the four main ethical principles of nursing, along with autonomy, justice, and non-maleficence.

 The principle of beneficence means that nurses should act in the best interests of their patients.
 This includes providing care that is likely to improve the patient's health, avoiding actions that could harm the patient, and respecting the patient's choices about the care they receive.

 In practice, the principle of beneficence requires nurses to balance the potential benefits and risks of any proposed treatment.

 For example, a beneficial course of action might involve some risk of harm, such as pain and scarring from a surgical wound to remove a ruptured appendix.
 However, the overall expected outcome should still be positive and outweigh any risks (the patient should recover from the appendectomy and hopefully be able to avoid sepsis or hemorrhage from the ruptured appendix).

 One way that nurses can show beneficence is by providing high-quality patient care.
 This includes everything from preventive care to necessary treatments and follow-up care.

 Nurses can also show beneficence by respecting the autonomy of their patients and respecting their wishes regarding their care.